-Canon 100D versus Panasonic GX8
+Canon 100D vs Panasonic GX8

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in March 2013 and July 2015.
 The 100D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Panasonic GX8

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Panasonic GX8.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.